The Technology Gap Fund application process is now open.

 - Analysis of strengths, weaknesses, opportunities and threats

-A report that describes progress toward commercialization of the project must be submitted at the end of the 6-month period.
-Milestones (e.g., completion of proof of concept) and deliverables (e.g., prototype or market-image product completion) must be clearly identified and a product development plan with milestones for the subsequent cycle should be provided for consideration of any additional funding.
-A progress report will also be required prior to any no-cost extension.
+A report that describes progress towards commercialization of the project must be submitted at 6 months and at the end of the 12-month period.
+Milestones (e.g., completion of proof of concept) and deliverables (e.g., prototype or product completion) must be clearly identified and a product development plan with milestones for the subsequent cycle should be provided for consideration of any additional funding.
 All unused funds will be returned at the end of the award.